jp-andre/breakpad-tools-appcenter/README.md

 ```bash
 ./run.sh <path_to_android_ndk_app>/app/build/intermediates/ndkBuild/debug/obj/local/*/*.so
 ```
+Pass all `.so` files as argument to `run.sh` and a file `symbols.zip` will be created automatically.

 3. (Bonus) To enter the docker container, which contains all breakpad tools (`dump_syms`, `minidump_stackwalk`, etc...):
 ```bash